object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 Queues and deques
 -----------------

-.. dropdown:: Video: deques and ring buffers.
+.. details:: Video: deques and ring buffers.

     .. vimeo:: 506710190